Vertexwahn/third_party/README.md

 # Readme

-This repo contains third party libraries that where bazelized.
+This repo contains third-party libraries that were bazelized.
-If appricated those bazalizations can be provided to the upstream dependencies.
+If appreciated those bazalizations can be provided to the upstream dependencies.